prabhatx0/my_ChatTS_/README.md

 ![Chat](figures/chat_example.png)

 ## Introduction
-This repository provides several toolkits for generating synthetic data with the approaches introduced in `ChatTS`, as well as the evaluation code for reproduction:
+This repository provides several toolkits for generating synthetic data with the approaches introduced in `ChatTS`, as well as the evaluation code and evaluation datasets for reproduction:
 - Toolkits for generating synthetic time series data and the corresponding attribues: `chatts/ts_generator.py`.
 - Example code for generating a training dataset with pre-defined templates: `chatts/generate_template_qa.py`, which can be further used as seed QAs for TSEvol.
 - Example code for generating a training dataset with LLMs: `chatts/generate_llm_qa`, which can be further used as seed QAs for TSEvol.